linea-analytics/linea/cran-comments.md

-## First Submission
+## First Re-Submission
-This is a first submission.
-In this first version I have:
+This is a first re-submission.
+In this re-submitted version I have:

-* Included all the necessary functions.
+* Used new.env() when using assign() to not modify the .GlobalEnv
-* Written tests to ensure the library's stability.
+* Added a, or adjusted the, @return value for all functions
-* Documented each function with roxygen headers.
+* Expanded the description to better explain the library
-* Linked a webpage to guide users.
+* Replaced T,F with TRUE,FALSE